Exploring Seiberg-like N-alities with Eight Supercharges: A brief summary of the paper

 Given the dualities $\CD^N_{N_f,P}$ for the parameter ranges mentioned above, one can use them to construct IR dualities involving more complicated quiver gauge theories.
 Starting from an appropriate quiver gauge theory $\CT$ that we will specify momentarily, one can implement these dualities locally at different gauge nodes in a step-wise fashion.
 This generates a duality sequence and an associated set of quiver gauge theories that are all IR dual to the original theory.
 We will call this phenomenon an \textit{IR N-ality} and the set of theories IR dual to each other as an \textit{N-al set} which includes $\CT$.
 The local operations at the gauge nodes will be referred to as \textit{quiver mutations} in the spirit of similar operations for Seiberg duality.

 In this paper, we will study IR N-ality associated with a quiver $\CT$ of the following type.
-The quiver $\CT$ has both unitary as well as special unitary gauge nodes with only fundamental/bifundamental matter, such that the number of balanced special unitary gauge nodes in the quiver is non-zero\footnote{We will call an $SU(N)$ gauge node \textit{balanced} if the total number of fundamental/bifundamental hypers at the node is $2N-1$.}.
+The quiver $\CT$ has both unitary as well as special unitary gauge nodes with only fundamental/bifundamental matter, such that the number of balanced special unitary gauge nodes in the quiver is non-zero\footnote{We will define the balance parameter of an $SU(N_\alpha)$ gauge node as $e^{(SU)}_\alpha = N^{\rm fund}_\alpha + N^{\rm bif}_\alpha - (2N_\alpha-1)$, where $N^{\rm fund}_\alpha, N^{\rm bif}_\alpha$ are fundamental and bifundamental hypers associated with the node.
+Therefore, an $SU(N_\alpha)$ gauge node is balanced if $N^{\rm fund}_\alpha + N^{\rm bif}_\alpha = (2N_\alpha-1)$.
+In contrast, we will define the balance parameter of an $U(N_\alpha)$ gauge node as $e^{(U)}_\alpha = N^{\rm fund}_\alpha + N^{\rm bif}_\alpha - 2N_\alpha$. }.
 We will demand in addition that the quiver $\CT$ be good in the Gaiotto-Witten sense.
 We will refer to this class of quivers as class $\CX$.
 With this quiver $\CT$ in class $\CX$ as a starting point, we will implement the allowed quiver mutations to generate the duality sequence and read off the N-al set of quivers.
 It turns out that a generic theory in the N-al set does not belong to class $\CX$.
 It is still a quiver gauge theory with unitary and special unitary gauge nodes, but the matter sector involves a non-zero number of Abelian hypermultiplets in addition to the fundamental/bifundamental hypermultiplets.
 We will present a general recipe for constructing the IR N-ality, and explicitly work out the N-al set for a subclass of quivers in $\CX$ i.e. linear quivers with a single special unitary gauge node.
 We will also give a recipe for constructing the 3d mirror associated with the N-al set of a generic $\CT \subset \CX$ and determine it explicitly for the examples studied in this paper.

 In principle, one may start from any theory in the N-al set and proceed to generate the others by implementing appropriate quiver mutations.
 However, the quiver $\CT \subset \CX$ is a natural starting point in the following sense.
 A generic quiver in an N-al set containing $\CT$ has an emergent Coulomb branch global symmetry in the IR such that the rank of the IR symmetry is always greater than the rank manifest in the UV.
 The quiver $\CT$ has the minimum UV-manifest rank in the N-al set that it belongs to.
 It turns out that the duality sequence constructed with $\CT$ as the starting point leads to at least one theory for which the UV-manifest rank matches the rank of the emergent IR symmetry.
 For a large class of examples, which includes the quiver families discussed in this paper, the full emergent symmetry algebra can be read off from this special quiver (or quivers) belonging to the N-al set. \\